 A study was conducted by the American Journal of Clinical Nutrition looked into calcium requirements a few years back, and it found that subjects who had “low, but nutritionally adequate, intakes of sodium and protein may have calcium requirements as low as 500 to 741mg per day.”

 Therefore, one size fits all guidelines don’t really cut it when it comes to how much calcium each of us needs to maintain a healthy body.
-Some will need very little, while others may even need the help of supplements.
+Some will need very little, while others may even need the help of calcium supplements.

 For more information on plant-based nutrition, click here